NOTICE REGARDING CoVID-19 (Coronavirus)

 Facial coverings (masks), which cover the nose and mouth, are required for any appearance, attendance or the conducting of business in the Court.
 If you cannot or do not wish to wear a mask, please contact the Court via telephone; it is likely the Court can allow you appear remotely or assist you in conducting business remotely.

 Ely Justice Court remains open.
-Based upon recommendations to practice “social distancing” in an effort to slow the spread of the coronavirus, Ely Justice Court may not be available for in person assistance.
+Based upon recommendations to practice “social distancing” in an effort to slow the spread of the coronavirus, Ely Justice Court may not be available for in person assistance, without an appointment.
 It may become necessary to postpone and reschedule certain hearings.
 The Court will continue to process payments and filings, properly submitted to the Court.

 Please contact the Court via telephone before appearing in person at the Court.